go8ko8/fyle/exocortex.md

 > The goal of an exocortex is to get organised and not forget things

 -- <a href="https://www.youtube.com/watch?v=gDHE23vl9E0">Enhancing your focus with OrgMode</a>

+<a href="https://karl-voit.at/2020/06/14/Zettelkasten-concerns">Zettelkasten/Org-roam/Org-brain Is Crap</a> <br>
+- The article explains concerns regarding Multiple Zettelkasten-Domains, Search, Complexity, Mobile Usage, No Radio Links for Glossary, Performance, Split Brain Issues and Surfing Concepts